 34 And it came to pass that Moroni and Lehi and Teancum did encamp with their armies round about in the borders of the land of Moroni, insomuch that the Lamanites were encircled about in the borders by the wilderness on the south, and in the borders by the wilderness on the east [of the land Moroni].
 (Alma 62:34)

-Remember that Moroni is right on the east sea which drowns it at the death of Christ (3 Ne 8:9), so the “wilderness on the east” is obviously talking about the “east wilderness” which is east of the land of Zarahemla (Alma 50:7–11, Alma 25:5), not a wilderness east of Moroni (where the sea is).
-Because of this we can assume that the “wilderness on the south” is also talking about the “south wilderness” or narrow strip of wilderness that lies between the Nephite and Lamanite lands (as explained in Alma 16:6).
+Remember that Moroni is right on the east sea which drowns it at the death of Christ (3 Ne 8:9), so the “wilderness on the east” is obviously talking about the “east wilderness” which is east of the land of Zarahemla & Nephi (Alma 50:7–11, Alma 25:5), not a wilderness east of Moroni (since there’s a sea east of Moroni).
+Because of this we can safely assume that the “wilderness on the south” is also in relation to the Land of Zarahemla, or in other words, the “south wilderness” or narrow strip of wilderness that lies between the Nephite and Lamanite lands (as explained in Alma 16:6).
 This configuration is nowhere close to what Sorenson proposes.
+Sorenson’s model has Moroni nowhere EVEN NEAR the south wilderness.
+Or ANY south wilderness for that matter.

 More importantly, the Land of Zarahemla is NOT said to stretch “from the east sea unto the west sea” in Alma 22:27,33 like the land of Nephi, narrow strip of wilderness and land of Bountiful are.
 Additionally Helaman 1:18, 24–27 calls Zarahemla “the center of the land” and Alma 60:19 has Moroni calling the land of Zarahemla “in the heart of our country surrounded by security”.
 Sorenson’s model has Zarahemla being less than 50 miles from the west coast, which is hardly the heart of region.